yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="parameters"></a>Parametry

 *lstCommands*<br/>
-podczas Odwołanie do `CList` obiektu, który zawiera kolekcję poleceń.
+podczas Odwołanie do obiektu `CList` zawierającego kolekcję poleceń.

 ### <a name="remarks"></a>Uwagi